 TransUnion Disputes - https://dispute.transunion.com/dp/dispute/landingPage.jsp

-If you filed a dispute, and even presented evidence to back up your claims, and yet the disputed item was not removed from your report, your final option is to launch a complaint.
-This can be done through either the Federal Trade Commission or the Consumer Financial Protection Bureau, links to which are below.
+If you filed a dispute, and the item was not removed from your report, your final option is to launch a complaint.
+This can be done either through the Federal Trade Commission or the Consumer Financial Protection Bureau, you can find the links to each below.

-You can launch these complaints in regards to either the creditors or the credit agencies themselves if you feel you are being mistreated, or that your dispute hasn’t been given due diligence.
-Both the FTC and CFPB will look into the matter and the contact the agencies to determine why the dispute wasn’t resolved and whether or not there was any wrong doing.
+You can launch these complaints in regards to either the creditors or the credit agencies themselves if you feel your dispute hasn’t been given due diligence.
+Both the FTC and CFPB will look into the matter and then contact the agencies directly.
+They will determine why the dispute wasn’t resolved and whether or not there was any wrong doing.